Dates: 17/01/2022 - 13/02/2022

 We will identify ways in which disciples establish connections to Srila Prabhupada, the guru-parampara, and ISKCON in addition to their connection via diksa.
 We aim to help students deal with issues in the disciple’s relationship with the guru, with hearing criticism of or rumors about the guru (true or false), and with the guru’s encountering spiritual difficulties or falling down.
 Also, we will explain correct procedures for lodging complaints in relation to a guru; guru-tyaga, or renunciation of a guru; and arguments for either re-initiation or the appropriate continuation of devotional service in ISKCON.
 The second part aims to help students appreciate the importance of appropriately presenting their guru within Vaisnava society and to the general public in line with the principles of the Gaudiya Vaishnava tradition, relevant sastric evidence, and current ISKCON Law.

-Week 7: Relationships within ISKCON & the Course Round UpOur focus will be on helping students appreciate the maintenance of cooperative relationships in ISKCON, especially by being mindful of Srila Prabhupada as the foundational guru and unifying leader.
+In the last part of the course, our focus will be on helping students appreciate the maintenance of cooperative relationships in ISKCON, especially by being mindful of Srila Prabhupada as the foundational guru and unifying leader.
 We will differentiate between appropriate and inappropriate discrimination on the basis of one’s diksa guru in ISKCON and discuss the consequences arising from it.
 We identify challenges faced in developing and maintaining cooperative relationships among disciples of different gurus and suggest ways of meeting the challenges.
-At the end we will discuss the broad aims and overall topics of the course, sharing our plans to apply the course’s values and principles in the future.
+At the end, we will discuss the broad aims and overall topics of the course, sharing our plans to apply the course’s values and principles in the future.

 - Your knowledge and understanding will be assessed in three following ways:

-Two Quizzes; after 4th and 7th week 20% of the total mark
+Two Quizzes; after 2nd and 4th week; 25% of the total mark

 - Disciples Course can be attended without special requirements.
 There are three possibilities for enrollment:

 1) PayPal – Standard enrollment

 The Paypal fee is €49, fully inclusive.
 By clicking “Enrol Now” you will be redirected to Bhaktivedanta College Online Campus (BCOC), where you will proceed with registration and payment for this module.